Austal (ASX:ASB) Trading Down 1.9%

-In other news, insider David Singleton 1,194,121 shares of the business’s stock in a transaction that occurred on Monday, September 9th.
+In related news, insider David Singleton 1,194,121 shares of Austal stock in a transaction that occurred on Monday, September 9th.

 Austal Limited designs, manufactures, constructs, and supports defense and commercial vessels in Australia, the United States, and Asia.
 The company designs, constructs, and supports passenger ferries, vehicle passenger ferries, and offshore and windfarm vessels; naval surface warfare combatants; and patrol boats for government law enforcement and border protection agencies.